paulbasilevich/terraform-aws-ec2/modules/secr_mgr/README.md

-Check if AWS secret exists.
+Checks if AWS SecretsManager object with the specified name exists.
-If so, pull the plaid credentials from it.
+If so, pulls the Plaid credentials from it.
-Otherwize, look for those in the local environment (~/.bash_profile)
+Otherwize, looks for those in the local environment (~/.bash_profile)